sage-code/eve/manual/structure.md

 ## Main module

-Any module that contains method main() is the application main module and can lead a run-time session.
+Any module that contains routine main() is the application main module and can lead a run-time session.
 A main module can have associated one or more configuration files.
 The configuration file contain parameter:value pairs used to setup: _system constants_.

 **properties**